Online Help

 Tapping on the ‘My Playlists’ button will show all your stored playlists.

-There is a demo playlist included in each version of Quartet when the app is first installed.
+There is a sample playlist included in each version of Quartet when the app is first installed.
 This playlist can be modified or deleted if you wish.
-This demo playlist contains 10 songs available in that particular volume of Quartet.
+This sample playlist contains several songs available in that particular volume of Quartet.

 The ‘My Playlists’ screen in Quartet

-Tapping on the play button in the Autoplay column, will open up the first song in that playlist.
-If the song is from a different volume of Quartet that you have installed, it will automatically open that app first.
+Tapping on the play button in the Autoplay column, will open up the chords screen for first song in that playlist.

 Playlists can exported (or imported) from the ‘My Playlists’ screen.
 For example, if you’re in a band, you may wish to share a set list with other band members.